 Civil War Rifles, Muskets, Carbines, Cannons

-Appraiser and Dealer of Civil War Guns to include Rifles, Muskets, Carbines and Cannons, Union and Confederate.
+Civil War Gun Dealers and Appraiser of Rifles, Muskets, Carbines and Cannons, Union and Confederate.
 We buy, sell, authenticate and appraise Civil War Long Arms and we carry a large inventory of Civil War guns for sale.

 We provide information, estimates of value and consignment services on Civil War Long Arms, single pieces and entire collections.
 Contact us if you need help in identifying or Authenticating your Antique Gun.
 We always look to buy Civil War Guns and no collection is too big or too small for our purchase consideration.

 Our customers usually find that the articles they buy from us are actually better than they appear in our photo catalog.
 However in the case of these two Colt Revolving long-arms, the photos just don't come near to their actual beauty and condition.
 CLICK HERE FOR ADDITIONAL PHOTOS AND ORDERING INFORMATION